Our Vision:

 Allegra Watson

-Allegra is an emerging professional, passionate about equity, regenerative agriculture, and ecology.
-She was born and raised in San Jose and holds a B.S. in Landscape Architecture from UC Davis.
-Currently she is working as a landscape designer at H.T.
-Harvey & Associates, assisting with the design of urban native landscapes and mitigation projects.
 Her work with CNGF started in 2017 as summer landscape design intern and Nature Camp teacher.
-Since then, she has taught a homeschool garden class and worked with interns to create concept designs as a part of CNGF’s SITES Consulting Group.
-She is also an artist and jewelry maker and enjoys growing edible and native plants.
-CNGF’s work resonates with her, as access to land, food, and education is an essential part of an equitable and sustainable future.
+Since then, she has taught a weekly homeschool garden class in 2019-2020 and worked with interns to create concept designs as a volunteer in CNGF’s SITES Consulting Group.
+CNGF’s work resonates with her as access to land, food, and education is an essential part of an equitable and sustainable future.
+Allegra is also an artist and jewelry maker and enjoys growing edible and native plants, hiking, dancing, and music.

 Sanhita Datta